emerald-dao/emerald-academy-v2/src/lib/content/cadenceByExample/4-otherCadenceExample.md

 ---
 title: Cadence example 4
 language: en
-excerpt: basic cadence concepts
+excerpt: Cadence example 4 resume lorem ipsum
 tags: ['cadence', 'basic-dapp']
 ---

-# Chapter 1 Day 1 - Hello World
+# Chapter 1 Day 1 - Hello World 4

 Hello!
 Yes, it is me.
 Your favourite developer of all time, Jacob.
 You are currently viewing the first day of the entire course.
 Let's start this journey together.